Mary Eliza Mahoney

-Mahoney received several honors and awards for her work.
-She was inducted into the American Nurses Association Hall of Fame in 1976 and the National Women's Hall of Fame in 1993.
+Mahoney was inducted into the American Nurses Association Hall of Fame in 1976 and the National Women's Hall of Fame in 1993.

 Early life and education

-Mary Eliza Mahoney was born in 45 in Dorchester, Massachusetts.
-Mahoney parents were freed, formerly enslaved peoples from North Carolina who moved north before the American Civil War in pursuit of a life with less racial discrimination.
+Mary Eliza Mahoney was born in 1845 in Dorchester, Massachusetts.
+Mahoney's parents, Charles and May Jane (Stewart) Mahoney, were freed, formerly enslaved people from North Carolina who moved north before the American Civil War in pursuit of a life with less racial discrimination.
 Mahoney was the eldest child, with one of her siblings dying in early childhood.
-From a young age, Mahoney was a devout Baptist and churchgoer and attended the People's Baptist Church in Roxbury.
-At the age of ten, Mahoney was admitted into the Phillips School, one of the first integrated schools in Boston, where she studied from first to fourth grade.
-The Phillips School curriculum included teachings on values such as morality and humanity alongside general subjects like English, History, and Mathematics.
+From an early age, Mahoney was a devout Baptist and churchgoer and attended the People's Baptist Church in Roxbury.
+At the age of 10, Mahoney was admitted into the Phillips School, one of the first integrated schools in Boston, where she studied from first to fourth grade.
+The Phillips School curriculum included teachings on values including morality and humanity alongside general subjects including English, history and mathematics.
 This style of instruction is believed to have influenced Mahoney's early interest in nursing.

 Mahoney knew from a young age that she wanted to be a nurse, possibly due to seeing immediate emergence of nurses during the American Civil War.
 Black women in the nineteenth century faced systemic barriers to formal training and career opportunities as licensed nurses.
 Nursing schools in the American South rejected applications from African American women, whereas further North, though the opportunity was still severely limited, there was greater chance at acceptance into training and graduate programs.
 Mahoney was admitted into a sixteen-month program at the New England Hospital for Women and Children (now the Dimock Community Health Center) in 1878 at the age of thirty-three, alongside thirty-nine other students.
-Her sister, Ellen Mahoney, attended the same nursing program for a time but was unsuccessful in receiving her degree.
+Her sister, Ellen Mahoney, attended the same nursing program for a time but did nor receive a degree.
 The criteria the hospital used in the student selection process emphasized that the forty candidates would be "well and strong, between the ages of twenty-one and thirty-one, and have a good reputation as to character and disposition".
 Out of a class of forty, Mahoney and two white women were the only students to complete the program and receive their degree.
 It is presumed that the administration accepted Mahoney, despite not meeting the age criteria, because of her connections to the hospital through prior work as a cook, maid, and washerwoman there when she was eighteen.
 Mahoney worked nearly sixteen hours daily for the fifteen years that she worked as a hospital laborer.